 Go make a batch, or if you don’t have nutritional yeast, go order it so that you can make them this weekend!

-Salt and Vinegar Kale Chips (Paleo, Low Carb):
+5-Ingredient Salt & Vinegar Kale Chips (Paleo, Low Carb)

 Click on the underlined text below to buy ingredients!

 Please ensure Safari reader mode is OFF to view ingredients.